 President Truman declared September 2 as the official VJ Day in 1945.
 In the newspapers across world that day, there were hundreds of photos of soldiers and civilians rejoicing together.
 VJ Day is a legal state holiday only in the state of Rhode Island.
 Rhode Island has celebrated this day since 1948.

 One of the most famous photographs in the 20th century symbolizes the joyous atmosphere of street celebrations throughout the United States when President Truman announced Japan’s surrender in 1945.
 The candid photo was taken by Alfred Eisenstaedt and published in LIFE magazine.
-It features a sailor presumably returning home from the war and kissing a woman at Times Square on August 14, 1945.
-Since then, about 11 men and three women have all claimed to be one of the two the people in that photo.
+It features a sailor presumably returning home from the war and kissing a woman at Times Square in New York on August 14, 1945.
+Since then, about 11 men and three women have all claimed to be one of the two people in that photo.

 Victory Day Observances

 |2017||Mon||Aug 14||Victory Day||State holiday||Rhode Island|